Pneumonia in children - discharge

 Make sure everyone washes their hands with warm water and soap or an alcohol-based hand cleanser before they touch your child.
 Try to keep other children away from your child.

-Also, make sure your child's vaccines are up to date.
+Also, make sure all your child's vaccines are up to date.

 Make sure your child drinks enough.